pallets/click/docs/testing.rst

 :meth:`CliRunner.invoke` method runs the command line script in isolation and captures the output as both bytes and binary data.

-The return value is a :class:`Result` object which has the captured output data, exit code and optional exception attached.
+The return value is a :class:`Result` object, which has the captured output data, exit code, and optional exception attached.

 Example::